Mike Zunino Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings (2022)

-- The Mariners surrendered 186 total home runs last season (1.1 per game) to rank 24th in baseball.
+- Mariners pitchers combined to give up 186 total home runs at a clip of 1.1 per game (24th in baseball).

-- Gonzales will make his first start of the season for the Mariners.
+- Gilbert (0-1) gets the starting nod for the Mariners, his second of the season.

-- In his last appearance on Wednesday, Oct.
-5, the 31-year-old southpaw, started and went seven innings against the Detroit Tigers.
+- The right-hander last appeared on Sunday against the Cleveland Guardians, when he went six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.